iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

 sidebar_label: IOMesh for MongoDB
 ---

-## Prerequisites

-- **A running IOMesh cluster**.
-Refer to the [Installation](http://iomesh.com/docs/installation/install-and-setup-iomesh) page for details about how to install IOMesh.
-- **Kubectl**.
-Refer to the [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) page of the Kubernetes documentation for details about installing `kubectl`.

 ## Setup k8s Cluster Storage

 1. Create a file named `iomesh-mongodb-sc.yaml`, with the following content: